What is In Vitro Fertilisation (IVF)?

 IVF Treatment is an assisted reproductive technique in which eggs are collected from your ovaries and fertilized with the sperm in a specialized laboratory.
-The fertilised egg (embryo) is allowed to grow in a protected environment for some days before being transferred into the woman’s uterus increasing the chance that a pregnancy will occur.
+The fertilized egg (embryo) is allowed to grow in a protected environment for some days before being transferred into the woman’s uterus increasing the chance that a pregnancy will occur.

 The complete procedure of IVF cycle may last from four to six weeks.
 The step-by-step procedure of IVF includes: